-Food prices rose 34% in the UK between January 2007 and May 2015 while rising 20% in Germany and 13% in France.
-Averaged across the EU, food prices rose 21% over the same time period.
 Low income households are affected disproportionately when food prices rise as they spend a greater proportion of their income on food.

 RELEVANT FACTS THAT AFFECT OUR FOOD SECURITY

-UK population in recent decades/years (Source: Census etc, rounded):
+UK population since 1901 (Source: Census etc, rounded):

 UK population density (approx):

-The world's population is growing by 1.08% per annum which is 149 net additions every minute or 2.5 every second (2015 est.).
+The world's population is growing by c.0.9% per annum which is c.200,000 net additions every day (2021 est.).

 Agricultural land lost to land degradation (worldwide):